-Kim Tong Chol, a U.S. citizen detained in North Korea, speaks as he is presented to reporters in Pyongyang, North Korea on Friday, March 25, 2016.
-North Korea presented another American detainee before the media on Friday, nine days after it sentenced a U.S. tourist to 15 years in prison with hard labor for subversion.
-Kim told in Pyongyang that he had collaborated with and spied for South Korean intelligence authorities in a plot to bring down the North's leadership and tried to spread religious ideas among North Koreans.
-(AP Photo/Kim Kwang Hyon),
+Kim Tong Chol told a press conference in Pyongyang that he had collaborated with and spied for South Korean intelligence authorities in a plot to bring down the North’s leadership and tried to spread religious ideas among North Koreans.

 Describing his acts as “shameful and ineffaceable,” Kim said he feels sorry for his crime and appealed to North Korean authorities to show him mercy by forgiving him.

 He was born in South Korea and became a naturalized U.S. citizen.
 In an interview with CNN in January, Kim said he lived in Fairfax, Virginia, before moving in 2011 to Yangji, a city near the Chinese-North Korean border.
 He said he commuted daily to Rason, a special economic zone in North Korea, where he was president of a trade and hotel services company.